 I'm a freelance writer based in New York City.

-I've interviewed the likes of Herbie Hancock and Harry Connick Jr., and harassed such august personnages as Howard Dean and Leonard Nimoy.
+I've interviewed the likes of Herbie Hancock and Harry Connick Jr., and harassed such august personnages as former presidential candidate Howard Dean and the late, great Leonard Nimoy.
 I've interrogated nanotechnologists, toy makers, and bagel bakers; pontificated as a guest on NPR's national news call-in show, Talk of the Nation; and narrowly missed having my picture taken with Mayor Michael Bloomberg at Gracie Mansion.
-I've even endangered my life through the excessive consumption of Jewish comfort foodall in the line of duty, of course.
+I've even endangered my life through the reckless pursuit of enormous sea creatures and the excessive consumption of Jewish comfort foodall in the line of duty, of course.

-I've also written a wide range of PR, marketing, and informational materials for companies like Kaplan and Universal Music Group; nonprofit organizations such as the College Board, the Scripps Research Institute, and the American Association of Advertising Agencies; and a whole raft of colleges and universities.
+I've also written a wide range of PR, marketing, and informational materials for companies like Kaplan and Universal Music Group; nonprofit organizations such as The Associated Press, the College Board, and the American Association of Advertising Agencies; and a whole raft of colleges and universities.

 In a former life, I was a college professor.
 No, seriously.
 I've also done time as a software developer, drummed for animal sacrifice in Ghana, and played jazz piano for nude modeling sessions at the Society of Illustrators in Manhattan.
 I've read my work aloud as part of Lit Crawl NYC, bombed doing standup comedy at the Bowery Poetry Club, dabbled in improvisational theater at the Upright Citizens Brigade, contributed the occasional personal essay and work of short fiction to outifts like Fresh Yarn and ZEEK, and somehow managed to turn a drunken binge in Spain's Sherry Triangle into a (relatively) classy column for Bartender Magazine.
 Lately, I've been working on a memoir of my time in West Africa; here's an excerpt that was published in Skive Magazine.